Cave-Johnson/Cloudflare-Simple-DDNS/README.md

 - `cloudflare_api_key`: Your Cloudflare API Token with permissions to edit DNS records.
 For security, use a scoped API Token rather than your Global API Key.
 - `cloudflare_email`: Your Cloudflare account email address.
 - `record_name`: The DNS record you wish to update (e.g., `subdomain.example.com`).

+Note: wildcard subdomains are supported such as `*.mydomain.com`

 #### **SMTP Settings**